2023 Cost-of-Living Adjustment (also know as indexing)

-Your monthly PSSP pension payment will not increase as a result of indexing in 2023.
+Your monthly PSSP pension payment will not increase due to Cost-of-Living Adjustments (COLA, also referred to as indexing) in 2025.

-The Public Service Superannuation Plan’s legislation prescribes that the Public Service Superannuation Plan Trustee Inc. (Trustee) must complete a funded-health review of the Plan every 5 years.
-The purpose of the review is to determine the Plan’s capacity to afford indexing for the next 5 years and to review the adequacy of contribution rates.
+COLA for the PSSP is determined by the Funded Health Review (Review).
+This Review is conducted in accordance with the Public Service Superannuation Act’s (PSSA) funding policy, which mandates Public Service Superannuation Plan Trustee Inc. (Trustee) to conduct a comprehensive review of the Plan’s funded health every 5 years.
+The purpose of the Review is to determine the Plan’s capacity to afford COLA for the next 5 years and to review the adequacy of contribution rates.

 Q&As